jules2689/trudeau/trudeau/2020-04-18/post_news.md

 **Answer**:
 Minister  Os.
 Thank you for the question.
 As you have mentioned., our relationship with the United States is very important in this context and all contexts.
-In the current situation,  relations are veryimportant. have conversations with ourpartners  single day.
+In the current situation, our United States-Canada relations are veryimportant. have conversations with ourpartners  single day.
 The border agreement that wereached a few weeks ago has beenextended  another 30 days. and we need to ensure thecontinued  of essentialsupplies,  medicines.